JEM Design Audio Home

 Problem: The sound level is very low

-Possible solution: Check if there is no short circuit anywhere.
-Check if the loudspeaker or signal connections are loose.
+Possible solution: 1) Check if there is no short circuit anywhere.
+2) Check if the loudspeaker or signal connections are loose.
+3) What you are hearing is crosstalk.
+Check if the right source is selected.
+Before doing that put the volume button on a low setting!!